-- (a) report on the above aspects.3 - 6.
+- Statute, the ability of the candidates to manage and conduct complex international criminal trials fairly and expeditiously and their suitability as a Presiding judge; - (g) document the national-level nomination processes in the nominating State Parties; - (h) report on the above aspects.3 - 6.
 Committee members would normally be designated for three year terms, with the possibility of being re-elected only once.
 Four of the first members designated shall be asked to serve only for one three year term, so as to stagger membership and provide continuity.
 In the event of a vacancy, an election shall be held in accordance with the procedure for the nomination and election of members of the Advisory Committee on Nominations.
-The procedure shall apply mutatis mutandis, subject to the following provisions: - (a) The Bureau of the Assembly of States Parties may fix a nomination period which is shorter than the one used for other elections; - (b) The Bureau of the Assembly of States Parties may elect the member; and - (c) A member elected to fill a vacancy shall serve for the remainder of the predecessor's term and may be re-elected.4

-6 bis.
-For a period of three years after the end of the mandate or after the resignation of a member of the Committee, that person shall not be nominated as a candidate for election to the Court.5
+The procedure shall apply mutatis mutandis, subject to the following provisions: - (a) The Bureau of the Assembly of States Parties may fix a nomination period which is shorter than the one used for other elections; - (b) The Bureau of the Assembly of States Parties may elect the member; and - (c) A member elected to fill a vacancy shall serve for the remainder of the predecessor's term and may be re-elected.4 - 6 bis.
+5 For a period of three years after the end of the mandate or after the resignation of a member of the Committee, that person shall not be nominated as a candidate for election to the Court. - 7.
 The work of the Committee is based on the applicable provisions of the Rome Statute and its assessment of the candidates will be based strictly on the requirements of article 36, paragraphs (3) (a), (b) and (c).